 Add To Favorites

 Presto-ism!
 A new twist on an old favorite- 3-D pointillism!
-Explore the artwork of Georges Seurat and create a masterpiece of your own.
+Students explore the artwork of Georges Seurat and create a masterpiece.

 Gather paintings by Seurat such as "A Sunday Afternoon on The Island of La Grande Jatte" which features a lakeside landscape of a crowded park.
 Have students discuss what they are viewing.
 How did Seurat use the dots of color to create his paintings?
 What colors did he use to create grass, water, and sky?
 How can you mimic Seurat’s technique in your drawing?

-Where is your favorite outdoor place?
-Use Presto Dots to make a landscape of your own!
-Plan ahead by making a sketch with crayons or colored pencils so you’ll know what color dots to use in each area of your landscape.
+Ask students to consider their favorite outdoor place.
+Use Presto Dots to make a landscape of their own!
+Have students plan ahead by making a sketch with crayons or colored pencils so they’ll know what color dots to use in each area of their landscapes.

-On a flat surface, flatten a small amount of Model Magic to be about as thick as your fingers.
-Be sure to tightly cover the remaining Model Magic in the container to prevent it from drying.
+On a flat surface, students flatten a small amount of Model Magic to be about as thick as their fingers.
+Remind students to tightly cover the remaining Model Magic in the container to prevent it from drying.

 Press the Model Magic Presto Dots tool firmly into the flattened Model Magic.
 Remove the Model Magic from the cap, shape it into a small ball and press it gently onto the sheet.
 Model Magic that is fresh from the pack will stick to itself.
 Dried pieces can be glued on.
 Repeat to cover the entire sheet with colorful dots to form the picture, leaving as few blank spaces as possible.

-Be creative!
+Encourage students to be creative!
 Use brilliant colors and patterns to add excitement to landscapes.
 Allow time for Model Magic to dry.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step